-The Pillar 3 disclosures presented here are the consolidated view for the Firm and include both the quantitative and qualitative information in relation to credit risk and market risk, both of which have been prepared on a "standardised approach" basis in accordance with the rules set out in Chapter 11 of the Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) section of the FCA handbook.
+The Pillar 3 disclosures presented here are the consolidated view for the Firm and include both the quantitative and qualitative information in relation to credit risk and market risk, both of which have been prepared on a "standardised approach" basis in accordance with the rules set out in Part Eight of the Capital Requirement Regulation from CRD IV which replaced Chapter 11 of the Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) section of the FCA handbook.

-Following the repatriation of £150m share capital in September 2012, the firm changed from being a "Tier 1" firm to a "Tier 2" firm (according to the definition within FCA Policy Statement 10/21 "Implementing the CRD requirements on the disclosure of remuneration: Feedback on CP10/27 and final rules") and is therefore required to provide fewer disclosures that a "Tier 1" firm with regard to remuneration in accordance with Chapter 11 of the FCA's Prudential sourcebook for Banks, Building Societies and Investment Firms ("BIPRU 11").
+Daiwa Capital Markets Europe Limited is a "Tier 2" firm (according to the definition within FCA Policy Statement 10/21 "Implementing the CRD requirements on the disclosure of remuneration: Feedback on CP10/27 and final rules") and is therefore required to provide fewer disclosures than a "Tier 1" firm with regard to remuneration in the rules set out in Part Eight of the Capital Requirement Regulation from CRD IV.